OUR COMMON LIFE

 Let’s allow our longings to inform our visions.

-If you are wanting to deepen your connection with this vision, you might:
+If you are wanting to deepen your connection with your vision for community, you might:

 • Speak it out-loud through story telling to someone else in your life or in this group